yonseicasl/Nebula/README.md

     * OpenBLAS-0.2 or later: optional for CPU acceleration
     * cuBLAS and cuDNN (of package nvidia-384 or later): optional for GPU acceleration

-For instance in Ubuntu 18.04, use the following command to install the required libraries except for the NVIDIA driver package.
+In Ubuntu 18.04, use the following command to install the required libraries except for the NVIDIA driver package.

     $ sudo apt-get install build-essential g++ nvcc libopenblas-dev libopencv-dev

-To install an NVIDIA driver packages for cuBLAS and cuDNN libraries, refer to the following link: https://developer.nvidia.com/cuda-toolkit-archive.
-For example, installing an nvidia-384 package can be done by typing the following run command with sudo privilege.
+To install an NVIDIA driver package for cuBLAS and cuDNN libraries, refer to the following link: https://developer.nvidia.com/cuda-toolkit-archive.
+For example, installing an nvidia-384 package can be done by executing the following run command with sudo privilege.

     $ sudo ./cuda_9.0.176_384.81_linux-run